Non-equilibrium almost-stationary states and linear response for gapped quantum systems: Non-equilibrium almost-stationary states

+\begin{remark}\rm \balp \item The parameter $\gamma\in \{0,1\}$ will appear in the statements of our results for the following reason.
+While a perturbation of the form $ H_1$ can be localised in a fixed neighbour\-hood of a $(d-|\ell_H|)$-dimensional hyperplane and thus on a volume of order $ M^{d-|\ell_H|}$, a slowly varying potential is typically only localised in an $\epsi^{-1}$-neighbour\-hood of such a $(d-|\ell_H|)$-dimensional hyperplane\footnote{Think for example of a smooth step function along a codimension one hyperplane with finite step size but order $\epsi$ slope.}, and thus on a volume of order $\epsi^{-|\ell_H|} M^{d-|\ell_H|}$.
+Hence, the proper normalisation in the statements will then contain a factor $\epsi^{-|\ell_H|\gamma} M^{d-|\ell_H|}$.

-It is expected (but not yet proved) that perturbing $H_0$ by $\epsi H_1$ does not close the spectral gap if $\epsi>0$ is sufficiently small, see e.g.\ the discussion in Section~1.5 in \cite{BBDF}.
-However, we will not need such a smallness assumption for $\epsi$.
-Moreover, perturbing by a slowly varying potential $V_v$ typically closes the gap of $H_0$ for all values of $\epsi$.
+\item It is not known whether perturbing a generic gapped $H_0$ by a small local perturbation $\epsi H_1$ leaves the spectral gap open for $\epsi$ sufficiently small, see e.g.\ the discussion in Section~1.5 in \cite{BBDF}.
+However, perturbing by a slowly varying potential $V_v$ such that $\|v^\Lambda\|_\infty\sim M$ clearly closes the gap of $H_0$ for all values of $\epsi$. \ealp \end{remark}